loculus-project/loculus/docs/src/content/docs/for-administrators/schema-designs.md

 Importantly, it is not required that the aligned nucleotide sequences are actual alignments of the unaligned nucleotide sequences.
 An aligned nucleotide sequence just means that there is a reference sequence and that all sequences are of the same length, and that it is possible to query it by mutations.

 Below, we provide a few example models and use cases.
+We have not tried all of them at this moment and it might not be straightforward to configure them.
+Please feel free to reach out if you are interested in discussing whether Loculus is suitable for your use case.

 ## Example schemas